This guide to the best gym sneakers of 2019 covers the best shoes for weightlifting as well as mixed-use options.

 York Athletics The Henry Mesh

 These unisex sneakers felt light for the amount of support they provided — they weigh in at 8.3 ounces despite having the highest offset with a 9mm drop.
 Originally designed for fighters, the Henrys feature a mesh upper that is exceptionally breathable whether you’re box jumping, pistol squatting or throwing punches.
 There’s not much support underfoot, but there is enough to get through sprints and a boot camp class.
 The high heel pull tab didn’t rub during squats, lunges or mountain climbers.
 The toe box is large enough to offer room for toe splay to aid in balance, but not so wide it looks disproportionate or bulky.
 The textured lining is comfortable and minimizes heel slippage.
-And at $115, this is the most affordable option on the weight lifting list — plus it looks good enough to wear all day long.
+And on sale at $110, this is the most affordable option on the weight lifting list — plus it looks good enough to wear all day long.

 Under Armour TriBase Reign